iikerm/sfml-snake/README.md

 - SFML Graphics: `opengl32.lib` and `freetype.lib`
 - SFML Window: `opengl32.lib`, `winmm.lib` and `gdi32.lib`
 - SFML System: `winmm.lib`
 > They don't need to be repeated, it is enough with adding each one a single time.
 They must each be added on their own in a new line.
-You can visit [this](https://www.sfml-dev.org/tutorials/2.6/start-vc.php) page to see a full list of dependencies for all of the SFML libraries
+You can visit [this](https://www.sfml-dev.org/tutorials/2.6/start-vc.php) page to see a full list of dependencies for the rest of the SFML libraries.

 Now your project can be compiled statically!